openshift/enhancements/enhancements/cloud-integration/infrastructure-external-platform-type.md

 on the AWS or GCP, or existing vSphere-based workflows would be enough?

-**A**: Adding a job on one additional cloud platform to ensure that the "External" platform type works as intended looks reasonable now, but we should mainly rely on in-repo functional tests on a per-component basis and avoid engaging of e2e workflows as much as possible.
+**A**: Adding a job on one additional cloud platform to ensure that the "External" platform type works as intended looks reasonable now, but we should mainly rely on in-repo functional tests on a per-component basis and avoid creating new e2e workflows as much as possible.

 Related discussions: [1](https://github.com/openshift/enhancements/pull/1234#discussion_r968934725), [2](https://github.com/openshift/enhancements/pull/1234#discussion_r968936500).